 About

-Seeds of Love Collective empowers teachers, families, and students to collaborate and support each other in developing holistic educational pathways in connection with nature.
+Seeds of Love Collective empowered teachers, families, and students to collaborate and support each other in developing holistic educational pathways in connection with nature.

-The founder, Brooke Mitschang, is a dedicated educator with a lifelong passion for learning.
+The founder, Brooke, is a dedicated educator with a lifelong passion for learning.
 She has her Multiple Subject Teaching Credential, an MA in Education, as well as a Child Development Site Supervisor Permit and has worked within various schools and camps throughout the Bay Area.
 Brooke's passion is nurturing children’s curiosity and development through meaningful connections with nature.
 She fosters a mindful community that is both kind and safe, to nourish the development of lifelong, empathetic learners who have the tools and resources to problem-solve.
-She has recently completed the first academic school year as the Open Wilderness Literacy & Science (OWLS) Director & Teacher.
+After completing 2 academic school years as the Open Wilderness Literacy & Science (OWLS) Founder, Director & Teacher and facilitating the Days Exploring Nature Summer Camp 2024, Brooke offered OWLS classes on a limited basis during the Fall of 2024.
+She is now excited to join the Canyon Elementary School community as the 3, 4, 5 teacher and continue her academic journey in connection with more families, classes, and colleagues!

 She has enjoyed the opportunity to be a part of different learning teams across a variety of schools and camps that cared for infants, toddlers, preschoolers and elementary children in Kinder through 6th grade in Santa Cruz, Oakland, Emeryville, Berkeley, and El Cerrito.